architkhullar/RobotMotionPlanning_TermProject/README.md

  ### Thought Process while starting: Coming to the algorithm implementation
  * Though I knew, the theory and the working of the RRT, I didn;t know how to start after I had made the map and folowwing were the things I was not able to decide:
  	* which tool to use? <b>Saurav</b> had suggested <b>KLAMPt</b>, I found controlling the environment cariables far too complicated.
-	* I wanted to stick to based 2d and I thought of doing it in OpenGL for C++ as I wanted to stick to C++ instead of PyOpenGL, PyGame that I initially thought.
+	* I wanted to stick to basic 2d and I thought of doing it in OpenGL for C++ as I wanted to stick to C++ instead of PyOpenGL, PyGame that I initially thought.
 	* I always wanted to get into MATLAB and hence I though this would be a good oppurtunity
  	* what data structure can I use?
 	* how will I visualize the constant generating of nodes and searching and connecting of nodes